- Last Updated: 31 January 2022

 Entrepreneurs' Relief (ER) was renamed Business Asset Disposal Relief (BADR) by Finance Act 2020.

-BADR is a Capital Gains Tax (CGT) relief that reduces the rate of tax paid on the disposal of business assets where the disposal proceeds are high enough to take you into the higher tax bands.
+BADR is a Capital Gains Tax (CGT) relief that reduces the rate of tax paid on the disposal of qualifying business assets where the disposal proceeds are high enough to take you into the higher tax bands.

 It can apply to disposals of: